Preventing Violence against Women and Girls: Engaging Men through Accountable Practice— PART 3 Implementation Guide

 Contents of Part 3 — Implementation Guide

-This guide provides a detailed overview of the five implementation phases, including step-by-step guidance on how to implement and monitor the program.
+This guide provides a detailed overview of the five implementation phases, including step-by-step guidance on how to implement and monitor the programme.
 The document contains key tips and guidance for facilitators, curricula and insights regarding the challenges that may arise during implementation.